Frequently Asked Questions

-Goucher's Financial Aid Student Tracking System, FASTS, is an online tool that allows you to manage your financial aid.
-Financial aid awards are available on FASTS.
-You may check the status of your financial aid documents, view and accept or decline financial aid awards, view messages associated with your award, and download required financial aid documents.
+Goucher's Net Partner, is an online tool that allows current or expected students to manage financial aid.
+Financial aid awards are available on Net Partner where you may check the status of your financial aid documents, view and accept or decline financial aid awards, view messages, disbursements associated with your award and lifetime award amounts.

 I was not awarded Federal Work-Study.
 May I still work on campus?

 Yes.
-Check the Career Development Office website for all on-campus student employment opportunities.
+Check the Career Education Office website for all on-campus student employment opportunities.

 What happens if I decide to move off campus?